misiektoja/spotify_profile_monitor/README.md

 The tool supports four methods for obtaining a Spotify access token.

+When you decide to use the `cookie` or `client` token source method, the tool uses a **hybrid authentication approach** and you also need to configure **OAuth app credentials** (`SP_APP_CLIENT_ID`, `SP_APP_CLIENT_SECRET`) for playlist and user information retrieval as described in [Spotify OAuth App](#spotify-oauth-app).

-It can be configured via the `TOKEN_SOURCE` configuration option or the `--token-source` flag.
+The token source method can be configured via the `TOKEN_SOURCE` configuration option or the `--token-source` flag.

 **Recommended: `cookie`**

 Uses the `sp_dc` cookie to retrieve a token from the Spotify web endpoint.
 This method is easy to set up and supports all features except fetching the list of liked tracks for the account that owns the access token (due to recent Spotify token's scope restrictions).

+Since version 3.1, due to Spotify restrictions introduced on December 22, 2025, it no longer shows other users' playlists added to a user's profile unless the user is a collaborator on a playlist owned by another user.

 **Alternative: `client`**

 Uses captured credentials from the Spotify desktop client and a Protobuf-based login flow.
 It's more complex to set up, but supports all features.
 This method is intended for advanced users who want a long-lasting token with the broadest possible access.

+Since version 3.1, due to Spotify restrictions introduced on December 22, 2025, it no longer shows other users' playlists added to a user's profile unless the user is a collaborator on a playlist owned by another user.

 **Safe fallback: `oauth_app`**